rinkwitz/CNN_example_for_classifying_MNIST/README.md

 ## Results

 Here are some random predictions over the testing set.
-In the title you can see the predicted label and the probability whith which the CNN has assigned the label.
+In the title you can see the predicted label and the probability with which the CNN has assigned the label.

 <p align="center">
 <img src="/img/Figure_3.png" alt="prediction" width="750">